Saturday, Nov 2, 2024 @ 5:00 AM

 Awards

-Participates: Everyone will be given a Tampa Bay 100 "Mini Poster”, a TB100 beer opener, pins, key chains, and so much more!
+Swag: Hats!
+Stickers!
+Pins!
+And so much more!
+Everyone will be given a Tampa Bay 100 "Mini Poster”, a TB100, and so much more!
 Gotta love the swag!

 Aid Stations

-Aid Stations: Four Aid Stations!
-Courtney Campbell, Dunedin, Gulf Blvd, and Gulfport!
-Two of the Aid Stations, Dunedin and Gulfport, will be operated from the home of some local runners!
-So it’s always a blast.
+Aid Stations: Five Aid Stations!
+Courtney Campbell, Cooper’s Bayou, Dunedin, Indian Rocks Beach, and Gulfport!
+One of the Aid Stations, Dunedin, will be operated from the home of a local runner!
+So, it’s always a blast.
 Otherwise, it is recommended you have a crew.
 Other stops can be swinging by local food joints and gas stations!
 We will have a list of ideal locations!

 Aid Stations will be stocked with Soda, Pickles, Gummy Bears or Worm..idk one of those, Chips, M & Ms, Cookies, Produce, some brand of powder electro's.
 We will also provide band-aids and women hygiene products in a plastic box at all the Aid Stations.

-Water and Gu Caches: We will have several "water caches" hidden in coolers for y'all between the aid stations.
-They will have water bottles, Liquid IV packets, and some Gu's!
+Supplies Cache: We will have several "supplies caches" hidden in coolers for y'all between the aid stations.
+You’ll see them on the course map.
+They will have water bottles, Gatorades, and some snacks and such!

 You should still carry your own food, have it crewed for you, or buy it in stores, delis or restaurants you pass along the way.
 You will also pass by many park drinking fountains if you need extra water.
 This is part of the urban adventure and fun of an event like this.
 Keep in mind that many stores may close at night.
 Aid station staff will check you in, make sure you’re ok, help you with directions if needed and give you encouragement and support.
 You will still have to be somewhat self-reliant.
 Please only enter this race if you are prepared for that.